onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 145:35
 [Music]
 145:37
-cd3 unit 9 tape script 9.1 the bear and
+cd3 unit 9 tapescript 9.1 the bear and
 145:44
 the travelers one where were the
 145:49